google/knative-gcp/docs/spec/pubsub-protocol-binding.md

 efficient transfer and without transcoding effort.

 The _binary_ content mode can only be used if the metadata attributes fit within the [limits of Pub/Sub messages][pubsub-message-quotas].
-For attributes that exceeds those limits, a multi-attribute mapping MAY be needed.
-This specification does not yet introduce such mapping.

 #### 3.1.1. content-type